When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Mortality in Acute Kidney Injury

 \section{Mortality in Acute Kidney Injury}

-In this section, we evaluate the gains of personalization in model to predict mortality for patients with acute kidney injury.
-Our results demonstrate that fair use violations are informative for model auditing~\cite{metaxa2021auditing} and for guiding simple interventions to mitigate harm.
+In this section, we audit fair use for a mortality prediction model for patients with acute kidney injury.
+Our results demonstrate how evaluating the gains of personalization can inform model development and improve simple interventions to mitigate harm.